 Lower back pain can be acute or chronic and covers a range of injuries and conditions related to bones, joints, connective tissue, muscles, and nerves.
 There are many causes for back pain.
 Factors relating to age, fitness, lifestyle, weight, or occupation can all impact the onset and severity of lower back pain.
 In Australia, most lower back problems present after the age of 24 and are slightly more common in males.

 Just because lower back pain is common, it does not mean it is normal and there is nothing you can do.
 In addition to the physical pain, back pain can cause significant limitations to body function and movement.
 It also can take a big toll on someone’s mental health— the rate of depression can be as high as nearly 50% in people with lower back pain!
 But it’s not all bad news, with the right help and persistence, lower back pain can be significantly reduced or even completely rehabilitated.

 In this article, we'll discuss the benefits of Pilates and back pain specific exercises to your spinal health.

 Pilates is a great evidence-based tool to fight lower back pain

 It differs from other exercise because it targets functional movement.
-Pilates exercises are designed to strengthen and increase movement in key muscle groups that support healthy everyday movement.
+The best Pilates exercises for back pain are designed to strengthen and increase movement in key muscle groups that support healthy everyday movement.
 By rebuilding the strength and movement in the lower back and muscles that support the lower back, Pilates can safely rehabilitate lower back pain.

 Every lower back injury is different, whether it presents as different pain or is caused and trigger from different activities.
 It takes a specialized and personalized approach to really make a difference.
 At Pilates Can, we start with a thorough assessment of lower back pain, including medical history and pain onset.
 We then develop a tailor-made Pilates program designed to rebuild and maximize movement based on the specific problem areas.